 The simple answer to this question would be to avoid alcohol, or drink what falls into the light drinker category.
+Any reduction in alcohol consumption is a step toward lower risk of cancer.
 You will likely gain other health benefits from doing this.

 What we know, is that when you initially stop drinking alcohol, there is no immediate decrease of the risk associated with Cancer development.
 After time, the risk will fall.

 Research has shown that it may take year’s sobriety for the risk to be comparable to someone who does not drink alcohol.
 Alcohol and Cancer Risk is real.

 One point worth discussing is the thought that drinking Red Wine can actually reduce our risk of developing Cancer.
 This thought comes from the presence of resveratrol, which is found in grapes.
 It is believed that this compound decreases the risk of cancer, however, this thought has not yet been supported by empirical evidence and research.
 As time goes on, this may change, and we may have a concrete answer to this question.

 Another way to reduce your risk is to avoid the use of both Alcohol and Tobacco products.
 Tobacco products are known to come with their own health risks, so it is not surprising that when combined with alcohol, the risk for serious health concerns arises.

 When we look at the risk for Cancers, the use of both alcohol and tobacco leads to an even greater risk of developing various Oral Cancers,

 If you have been diagnosed with any of the Cancers that are known to be connected to the use of Alcohol, your doctor would be your best source of information regarding your use of alcohol.
 As noted above, the field of Cancer Research is ever growing and we are learning more about it continuously.